IrisVR/iris-error-handler/README.md

 }
 ```

-## Contribution
-If you'd like to contribute, please make a pull request for imminent review.

-Any commit to the `master` branch will run a githook that triggers `npm run validate`, which in turn runs `npm test`, `npm run lint` and `npm run coverage` in parallel.

-### Error Codes
-Prior to adding a new error code, ensure that a synonymous one doesn't already exist in the [error table](#error-table).
-If it's indeed a new one, either find a relevant category for it (e.g. User errors fall under 200-299) or create a new category and assign a new group of 100 integers.

-If applicable, you may want to update the [requiredField](https://github.com/IrisVR/iris-error-handler/blob/master/utils/mongodb/errorTypes/requiredField.js) and/or [notFound](https://github.com/IrisVR/iris-error-handler/blob/master/utils/mongodb/errorTypes/notFound.js) dictionary.

-### Methods
-New methods should be placed in `/utils`; those specific to individual microservices should be placed in `/utils/services`.

-All new and/or updated methods should have corresponding unit and integration tests.
-PRs that lack proper testing will not be accepted.

 ## Testing
 Unit and integration tests are contained in `/specs`.
 Make sure to install all dev dependencies required for the testing environment.
 ```